16 top-rated coolers for every kind of outdoor adventure | CNN Underscored

 ___________________________________________________________________________

-Yeti Hopper Backflip 24 Soft Sided Cooler/Backpack ($299.98; amazon.com)
+Yeti Hopper Backflip 24 Soft-Sided Cooler/Backpack ($299.98; amazon.com)

 It wouldn’t be a best coolers list without the beloved and trusted Yeti brand.
-If you’re shocked at that price, let us break down the many aspects that make this bag worth it: An ultra-tough, completely waterproof and leak-proof zipper around the top, plenty of carrying straps and ultra-padded backpack straps for easy, comfortable carrying, coldcell insulation that keeps your drinks and snacks cold for easily 12 hours, a fabric shell that’s waterproof, resistant to punctures and even UV rays and, to top it all off, it can hold 20 cans plus lots of ice.
+If you’re shocked at that price, let us break down the many aspects that make this bag worth it: an ultra-tough, completely waterproof and leakproof zipper around the top; plenty of carrying straps and ultra-padded backpack straps for easy, comfortable carrying; cold-cell insulation that keeps your drinks and snacks cold for easily 12 hours; a fabric shell that’s waterproof, resistant to punctures and even UV rays; and, to top it all off, it can hold 20 cans plus lots of ice.

 In other words, you’ll be using this cooler for years.
 Some smart reviewers have even used it as their travel carry-on and then a cooler once they arrived at their destination.